UWC2-APIDOC/to-do-service-au24/docs/Quickstart_wuf.md

     ```

 2. Open another command-line window.
-3. Use the POST command to send new request with these values:
+3. To create a new user resource, in the new command-line window, enter this curl command:

     ```shell
     curl -X POST http://localhost:3000/users \